eburdon/Seng371-SoftwareEvolutionClassProject/M1_ComplexityLanguage/M1_README.md

+# Methodology 1
-# Methodology 1 - Complexity of the Python Language
+# Complexity of the Python Language

 First, a brief history of Python.
-(There are currently 73 versions).

-TEXT TEXT TEXT
+(There are currently 73 versions); TEXT TEXT TEXT TEXT TEXT

 * It can be argued that Python's core code is made of two parts - the ACUTAL core as officially developed by Python, and its packages which can be easily installed onto a machine with <i>Pip</i> or <i>easy install</i>, and imported into a project using keyword <i>import</i>.